Miami Marlins (International League): History

 The franchise then moved to Gwinnett County, Georgia in 2009, and was known as the Gwinnett Braves through the 2017 season when the franchise became the Gwinnett Stripers in 2018.

 Notable players

 Notable Marlins during the 1956–60 period were veterans like Leroy "Satchel" Paige, the great former Negro leagues pitcher then in his 50s, three-time league all-star infielder Forrest "Woody" Smith, ex-New York Giants starting pitcher Rubén Gómez, two-time MLB All Star Sid Gordon, 1959 IL earned run average champ Artie Kay, former Brooklyn outfielder Cal Abrams, and fireballer Virgil Trucks.

 Their younger players included future big-leaguers like infielder Jerry Adair, outfielders Whitey Herzog and Dave Nicholson, and pitchers Rudy Árias, Don Cardwell, Turk Farrell, Jack Fisher and Dallas Green.

-Although its home park was Miami Stadium, on August 7, 1956, the largest crowd in minor league history (57‚000) came to see Miami's 50-year-old Paige beat Columbus at the Orange Bowl.
+Although its home park was Miami Stadium, on August 7, 1956, the largest crowd in minor league history at the time (57,713) came to see Miami's 50-year-old Paige beat Columbus at the Orange Bowl.
+That record would stand until it was broken on July 4, 1982, when the Triple-A Denver Bears hosted the Omaha Royals at Mile High Stadium, drawing an announced crowd of 65,666 fans.
+This remains the all-time single-game attendance record in Minor League Baseball history.